redox-os/book/src/porting-applications.md

 - Shebang

-It's the magic behind executable scripts as it make the system interpret the script as an common executable, if your script doesn't have a shebang on the beginning it can't be launched like an conventional compiled program executable.
+It's the magic behind executable scripts as it make the system interpret the script as an common executable, if your script doesn't have a shebang on the beginning it can't be launched like an conventional compiled application executable.

 To allow this use the following script: